Type choices :

 4.1.
 Road safety

-Road traffic on the site must comply with the regulations imposed by the Road Safety Code as well as the notice boards issued by the Domaine.
+Road traffic on the site must comply with the regulations imposed by the Highway Safety Code as well as the notice boards issued by the Estate.

 4.2.
 Cars, trucks, other motor vehicles, electric bicycles and electric scooters

-Cars, trucks, other motor vehicles, electric bicycles and electric scooters must travel on the site at a maximum safe speed of 10 km/h.
+Cars, trucks, other motor vehicles, electric bicycles and electric scooters must circulate on the site at a maximum and safe speed of 10 km/h.

 4.3.
 Electric cart

-All electric cart drivers must have a valid Class 5 driver's license and current automobile insurance.
+All drivers of electric carts must have a valid class 5 driver's license and current car insurance.
 A person with a probationary license cannot drive an electric cart on the streets of the Domaine.

-Any electric cart must be equipped with front headlights to ensure visibility at all times of the day.
+All electric cars must be equipped with front headlights to ensure visibility at all times of the day.

-All electric carts must have a sticker in accordance with clause 3.1 of the Regulations.
-This sticker must be visibly displayed on the left front of the electric cart.
+Every electric cart must be provided with a sticker in accordance with clause 3.1 of the Regulations.
+This sticker must be displayed visibly on the front left of the electric cart.

-Any scooter will be considered an additional vehicle requiring obtaining a sticker in accordance with clause 3.1 of the Regulations, as well as possession of a class 5 driving license and current automobile insurance.
+Any tricycle will be considered as an additional vehicle requiring the obtaining of a sticker in accordance with clause 3.1 of the Regulations, as well as the possession of a class 5 driving licence and current motor insurance.

 4.5.
 Bicycle and other means of transport with or without motor

-The Customer acknowledges that the Road Safety Code is applicable when using a bicycle or other means of transportation with or without a motor on the Campsite.
-Any bicycle or other means of transportation with or without a motor used must be in good condition and equipped with appropriate reflectors.
-Wearing a helmet and a headlight are suggested.
+The Customer acknowledges that the Highway Safety Code is applicable when using a bicycle or other means of transport with or without a motor on the Campsite.
+Any bicycle or other means of transport with or without a motor used must be in good condition and equipped with appropriate reflectors.
+Wearing a helmet and a front headlight are suggested.

-Any person using any means of transport equipped with a motor must be aged 18 or over.
+Any person using any means of transport equipped with a motor must be 18 years of age or older.

 5. Aquatic facilities